Waymo By The Numbers

 You may remember those cute koala-like cars without a steering wheel or pedals that caused quite a stir a few years ago?
 This 'Firefly' prototype (seen in the video above) has driven on public roads, but it's just that: a prototype meant to showcase and test Waymo's tech, rather than serve as a final product.

 What Waymo has become known for are its minivans.
 Specifically, the Chrysler Pacifica Hybrid supplied by long-standing partner FCA.

-While they may look like your average minivan, save for the LIDAR rig on top, these minivans have a fully-integrated hardware suite developed by Waymo that allows for full self-driving.
-This hardware includes LIDAR, radar and vision systems that allow for autonomous operation.
+While they may look like your average minivan, save for the lidar rig on top, these minivans have a fully-integrated hardware suite developed by Waymo that allows for complete self-driving.
+This hardware includes lidar, radar and vision systems that allow for autonomous operation.

 In a recent blog post, Waymo also detailed that its vehicles use machine learning to identify and respond to emergency vehicles or pull off tricky driving maneuvers, such as unprotected left turns.

 But while minivans have, in some ways, become the face of the Waymo fleet, in March 2018 the line got a premium boost when it was announced that Jaguar I-Pace SUVs would be joining the cause.
 The I-Pace is Jaguar's first electric car, and thanks to the partnership with Waymo, 20,000 should be built in the first two years of production.
 These will be available to use in Waymo's driverless car service when it launches in the US.

 Where is Waymo?